 Fig: Various Operators used in TESS Database

 This is the third option that is available in the TESS database.
-Basically, this form is meant for those trademark search professionals who are expert in doing trademark search and has used other two mentioned platforms thoroughly.
-With this option, the trademark search professional can construct word and/or design searches using Boolean logic and multiple search fields.
+Basically, this form is meant for those trademark search professionals who are expert in doing a trademark search and has used other two mentioned platforms thoroughly.
+Thus, the trademark search professional can construct word and/or design searches using Boolean logic and multiple search fields.

-For full, detailed guidance on constructing search queries using the system syntax please visit this Tess Help Menu.
+Further, for detailed guidance on constructing search queries using the system syntax please visit this Tess Help Menu.

 Fig: Word and/or Design Mark Search (Free Form)

 This search returns results in a dictionary format wherein results are displayed in a dictionary-style (alphabetic) format.
-With this search form, we can enter a key-word and the database will return an alphabetical list of terms containing the keyword along with the number of related documents and hits for each term.
+Thus, we can enter a key-word and the database will return an alphabetical list of terms containing the keyword along with the number of related documents and hits for each term.

 Fig: Browse Dictionary Form

 This is the fifth and last option that is available in the TESS database.
 This option searches the Official Gazette for marks published or registered on a particular date.

 Fig: Official Gazette Search Form

-Apart from various fields and parameters we also need to understand the patent regulatory regime of that particular geographical location.
+Furthermore, we also need to understand the patent regulatory regime of that particular geographical location.
 Since each database is built keeping in mind the regulatory norms of that particular jurisdiction the algorithm for each varies.
 For example, TESS database have different algorithm while EUROPA (Trademark database for European Union) may have a different algorithm and hence search should be designed accordingly.